 Weak, but Skilled: Though not nearly as powerful as the gods, human magic-users (Merlin, Senna and Anica) can be quite influential if they use their powers wisely.
 The latter two, of course, also have the power of moving between worlds, which is difficult even for gods.

 Xanatos Speed Chess: Senna prides herself on her ability to adjust her plans on the fly.
-In fact, this talent is one of her strongest assets, as she is able to escape virtually every dangerous situation she's put in and quickly recover from any setback or defeat, at least until the eleventh book.
+In fact, this talent is one of her strongest assets, as she is able to escape virtually every dangerous situation she's put in and quickly recover from any setback or defeat, at least until Mystify the Magician.
 Merlin's pretty competent at it to, and Jalil's learning.

 Year Inside, Hour Outside: The time difference between Everworld and "The Old World" is incredibly wonky.
 Even if all four of them are asleep in Everworld, that's not a guarantee that they'll be back in the Old World at the same time.